Powerlearnproject/se-day1-assignment-Melbride/README.md

 3. Improves efficiency: reduces the need for multiple refinements by getting accurate answers in fewer attempts
 4. Controls Output Style and Format: Helps shape responses to be technical, creative, or concise based on user needs

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+b) Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague Prompt: Tell me about python
 Improved Prompt: Explain the key features of python programming language including its syntax, applications, and why is it used for Web development why the improved prompt is more effective: it is more specific, Increases clarity, guides the AI's response